 Fees are non-refundable and issuance of a receipt is the only written acknowledgement that a fee was paid.
-The receipt is not a Permit.
+The receipt is the only written acknowledgement that a fee was paid.

 An application shall not be deemed completed until all applicable fees have been received and the Police Department has completed the background investigation (which could include requesting and obtaining more information from the applicant).